 So why do I take such offense?
-Well simply stated, roofing is complicated and if you don’t know what you are doing, you are creating a huge liability for homeowners.
-And that really bothers me.
-If a homeowner is giving you their hard-earned money, they deserve to get what they paid for… they deserve peace of mind.
+Well, simply stated, roofing is complicated, and if you don’t know what you are doing, you are creating a huge liability for homeowners.
+And that bothers me.
+If a homeowner is giving you their hard-earned money, they deserve to get what they paid for.
+They deserve peace of mind.
 Just take a look at this image for an idea of just how complicated roofing can be:

-In fact, incorrect spacing of shingles and cutting back on the number of nails used (or God forbid, using staples) is one of the most often used forms of cutting corners to pad profits.
-After all, once the shingles are up, how are you going to know if they used the manufacturers guideline of 6 nails or if they cut corners and only use 4?
-And here is the kicker… every manufacturer has a different set of standards.
+The incorrect spacing of shingles and cutting back on the number of nails used (or God forbid, using staples) is one of the most often used forms of cutting corners to pad profits.
+After all, once the shingles are up, how are you going to know if they used the manufacturer’s guideline of 6 nails or if they cut corners and only use 4?
+And here is the kicker every manufacturer has a different set of standards.